 Welcome to our information center!
 We’ve grouped the most frequently asked questions we get from our customers and divided them into categories.
 If you don’t see a question/answer addressed here, please contact us and we’ll be glad to help.

-A: Our headquarters are in Danbury, but we service homes in Fairfield, Litchfield, and New Haven counties.
+A: Our headquarters are in Danbury, but we service homes in parts of Fairfield, Litchfield, and New Haven counties.
 See our service area page for specific towns and zip codes.

 A: We guarantee all our work, we obtain all necessary permits before beginning any work, and our workers are fully insured for both worker’s compensation and general liability.